 AT&T will begin taking pre-orders Sunday for the new HTC One X -- the wireless carrier's first smartphone to run Google's Android 4.0 mobile

-, also known as Ice Cream Sandwich.
+operating system, also known as Ice Cream Sandwich.
 Priced just under $200, HTC's multimedia 4G LTE smartphone will be available to customers beginning May 6.

 Equipped with an 8-megapixel image sensor, together with significant camera lens and high-definition multimedia software improvements, the HTC One X is designed to deliver the best possible images -- "even in the worst conditions," said HTC President Jason Mackenzie.
 The new handset also will give users "the ability to take video and photos at the same time," Mackenzie said.